wonsunahn-autograder/CS1632_Fall2019/course-info.md

 ## Project Details

 * **Deliverable 1:** Developing a test plan and traceability matrix for a system.
-* **Deliverable 2:** Developing an application using unit tests and static analysis.
+* **Deliverable 2:** Developing unit tests for a console-based application.
-* **Deliverable 3:** Developing a simple web application system with the help of automated systems testing (as well as unit testing and static analysis).
+* **Deliverable 3:** Developing a simple web application system with the help of automated systems testing.
-* **Deliverable 4:** Performance testing, optimization, and property-based testing of an application (as well as unit testing, automated systems testing, and static analysis).
+* **Deliverable 4:** Combinatorial testing and property-based testing of an application.
+* **Deliverable 5:** Performance testing and optimization of an application.

 ## Exam Details